I-3-8-10.Separate Notice to Claimant When Granting Request for Review

 C. Proffering Evidence

-When additional evidence is associated with a grant review action, the AC must determine whether the evidence needs to be proffered, using the instructions in Hearings, Appeals and Litigation Law manual I-3-2-16.
+When the AC grants review and associates additional evidence with that action, the AC must determine whether it needs to proffer the evidence to the claimant, using the instructions in Hearings, Appeals and Litigation Law manual I-3-2-16.

-When the AC sends a grant review notice (as required by subsection A above), and the time period for comments and submission of additional evidence has expired, the analyst will usually prepare a recommendation for the AC as follows:
+When the AC has sent an interim notice of review and the time period for comments and submission of additional evidence has expired, the analyst will prepare a recommendation for the AC to take its final action as follows:

-If the claimant does not respond to the grant review notice within 30 days, the AC may proceed with the final action.
+If the claimant does not respond to the interim notice of review within 30 days, the AC may proceed with the final action.

 If the claimant agrees with the proposed action, the AC may proceed with the final action.

-If the claimant disagrees with the proposed action but does not request a hearing (when applicable) or the AC did not offer the right to request a hearing, the AC may proceed with its action and address the claimant's reasons for disagreement in its final action.
+If the claimant disagrees with the proposed action but does not request a hearing (when applicable) or the AC did not offer an opportunity for a hearing, after considering the reasons for the claimant's disagreement, the AC may proceed with its action and address the claimant's reasons for disagreement in its final action.

-In all cases, to prepare the case for release to the AC, the analyst must:
+In all cases, to prepare the final AC action for release, the analyst must:

 Draft the analysis in the Appeals Review Processing System (ARPS) and complete all other necessary ARPS entries;

-Prepare the final action document using the appropriate Document Generation System template;
+Prepare the final action document using the appropriate Document Generation System (DGS) template;

 Proofread the document; and